syncfusion-content/blazor-docs/blazor/input-mask/mask-configuration.md

 ## Prompt Placeholder
 The Prompt Placeholder character is used to fill the maskedTextBox Value's unfilled user input spots.
 Empty string is the default prompt placeholder.
-The [PromptPlaceholder]() property can be used to customise placeholder characters.
+The [PromptPlaceholder]() property can be used to customize placeholder characters.

 **Note:**
 When the EnableLiterals value is set to `True`, the PromptPlaceholder character is enabled.

-When utilising the Length Validation property, set the PromptPlaceholder Value to `Null`.
+When utilizing the Length Validation property, set the PromptPlaceholder Value to `Null`.
 The PromptPlaceholder character is counted in the Validation.

 **Information:**
 Don't use the Numeric or Alphabet characters as PromptPlaceholder.
 It may result in the incorrect Value being returned.
 Suggested PromptPlaceHolder characters are (#, _, *).